Niuuuuu/universeRoaming-desktop/README.md

 Java sideproject using libgdx.
 Focusing on object oriented design.
-Most of the backend codes are in this repo : https://github.com/Niuuuuu/universeRoaming To execute this project must run the main,java in this repo
+Most of the backend codes are in this repo : https://github.com/Niuuuuu/universeRoaming To execute this project must run the main.java in this repo

 gameplay images
 ===================================